 Emergency contact is initiated by calling the Charlotte-Mecklenburg Police.

 Fax Number: 704-336-5306

-The food safety widget you see on the right is intended as a tool to provide you with the latest information on current recalls.
-It also has "Tips" in the tips tab providing information of how to remain food safe.
+The Food Safety & Tips tool on the left provides the latest information on current recalls.
+Check the "Tips" tab for information of how to remain food safe.